Garlic and Honey Ferment: On Using Honey in Fermentation

 For this ferment, you don’t need an airtight container as gasses will continually build up.
 You will want to allow those gases to escape to avoid a large build up of pressure.
 Usually, what I would do every day is to just turn the jar upside down a few time and opening the jar just a little bit to let the gasses escape (basically, burping it daily).
 I usually only do this for the first week to combat the foaming mess of bubbles that continually tries to escape the jar.
 Over time, your honey will absorb moisture from the garlic, and thin out.
 The bubbles will subside, and the garlic will start to sink more and float less.
 When that happens, you can cut back on the frequency of stirring and eventually, you can stop.

 There is no “correct” amount of time to ferment your honey garlic.
 Once the active bubbly stage is past you may begin using your honey garlic, but try not to use it too quickly —like fine wine, it only gets better with age.
+Now that you know how easy it is to ferment garlic in honey, let’s discuss the uses for fermented garlic honey.

 Garlic and Honey Benefits: How to Use Honey Garlic Ferment